Is it safe to travel to Iceland after volcanic eruption?

 Would you go to Iceland at the moment?

 Yes, I would relish the opportunity.
 Winter is an excellent time to visit Iceland for good value.
-Conditions right now are also excellent for the prospect of a good show from the Northern Lights, which are at a peak of the usual 11-year cosmic cycle.
+Conditions right now are also excellent for the prospect of a good show from the Northern Lights, which are at the peak of the regular 11-year cosmic cycle.

 I also know that the Icelandic authorities are expert at handling seismic events, with extremely good monitoring and emergency systems in place.